azoth-lang/azoth.language.reference/src/introduction.md

 This book serves is an informal reference to the Azoth language.
 It tries to be comprehensive by covering all features of the language.
-It can serve as an introduction to the language for programmers who are already familiar with another language like C#, Java or Rust.
+It can serve as an introduction to the language for programmers who are already familiar with another language like C#, Java, or Rust.
 Features unique to Azoth are explained in more detail while features shared with other languages are only briefly covered with a focus on stating how they work and any differences with other languages.

 ## Unique Features